 53 Black History Month Writing Ideas are Perfect for Elementary and Middle School Kids — While you’re teaching your students about Black History Month during the month of February, engage them further by pushing them to learn about what Black History really means.

 With these 53 Black History Month writing prompts and journal topics, students will consider the achievements of notable African-Americans as well as the ramifications of racism in America.
 Some of the journal topics will push them to imagine life as an enslaved person, while others will ask them to consider the outcomes of the Civil Rights movement.

 As your students enjoy writing about these Black History Month journal topics, they will gain a further understanding of what the month is all about.
-Questioning these important historical events will help students to appreciate the significance of African American roles in US history.
+Questioning these important historical events will help students to appreciate the significance of African-American roles in United States history.

 Ok, without further ado, here are those Black History Month writing prompts for writers!